 As we conclude this guide, we can only tell you that the 5.3 ecotec3 engine is efficient and reliable.

-Even with the 5.3l ecotec3 v8 engine problems featured above, many people drive a truck with this engine.
+Even with the issues with 5.3l ecotec3 v8 engine featured above, many people drive a truck with this engine.
 Ecotec3 engines have small blocks but generate a lot of power and torque.

 Also, they have high towing power and that is why they are solely truck and SUV engines.